ankiano/resource-naming-guide/docs/source/index.rst

   | EMPLOYEE -> Prime Word
   | PERMANENT -> Modifier 1

-| In data repositories, dictionaries of abbreviations and acronyms might be used, and then the field name could appear as PERM_EMPL_LST_NAME.
+| Abbreviations and acronyms might be used, and then the field name could appear as PERM_EMPL_LST_NAME which is still readable and understandable.
-| This technique was previously employed when there were stricter limitations on name lengths in databases - for instance, in Oracle, there was a 30-character limit.
+| This technique was previously used when there were stricter limitations on name lengths in databases like a 30-character limit.

 Avoid abbreviations and acronyms
 **********
 | Names should be spelled out entirely whenever possible instead of using abbreviations or acronyms.
 | Abbreviations can cause confusion or ambiguity and might not be universally understood by all team members or stakeholders, especially newcomers.

-However, established domain-specific abbreviations or acronyms that are universally clear within the field are permissible:
+However, established domain-specific abbreviations or acronyms that are universally clear within the field are possible:

 * API -> application programming interface
 * ROI -> return on investment